- Guillain-Barré syndrome (GBS) is a rare condition in which a person’s immune system attacks the peripheral nerves.

 - Severe cases of Guillain-Barré syndrome are rare, but can result in near-total paralysis.

-- People with Guillain-Barré syndrome should be treated and monitored; some may need intensive care.
+- Guillain-Barré syndrome is potentially life-threatening.
+People with Guillain-Barré syndrome should be treated and monitored; some may need intensive care.
 Treatment includes supportive care and some immunological therapies.

 In Guillain-Barré syndrome, the body's immune system attacks part of the peripheral nervous system.
-The syndrome can affect the nerves that control muscle movement as well as those that transmit feelings of pain, temperature and touch.
+The syndrome can affect the nerves that control muscle movement as well as those that transmit pain, temperature and touch sensations.
 This can result in muscle weakness and loss of sensation in the legs and/or arms.